 Don’t be the guy that rocks up to Derby Day in a blue suit (or a fluro green one for that matter).
 While rules are meant to be broken, breaking them too severely will have you sticking out like a sore thumb all day.
 You don’t want to be that guy!
 The dress code for men and women on Derby Day is Black and White – but you can get away with shades of grey.

 The official flower for Derby Day is the cornflower.
 This subtle purple-blue flower pairs perfectly with the monochrome palette for Derby Day.
 So you can always pop one in your pocket or pin one to your lapel.

 Upgrade Your Weekday Look

 You don't need to drop a lot of cash to get a slick Derby Day look.
 Given the black and white dress code, dressing up a classic black, charcoal or light grey suit already hanging in your wardrobe is more than acceptable.
 Take them from work to race day by choosing accessories that are little bolder than those usually reserved for work.
 The easiest way to breathe life into a tried and true woolen suit is by investing in a pair of shoes that add a cool edge to the whole look.

 Steer away from a classic derby lace up and try your hand at a pair of black loafers with hardware details.
-Choose a retro loafer like the Armfield or the Reddick for something bold, or the Connery in Black for something a little more reserved.
+Choose a retro loafer like the Ascott or the Cavarra for something bold, or the Connery in Black for something a little more reserved.
 If loafers aren’t your thing, a great black monkstrap will do the job.